Vanderhell/Vanderhell/README.md

 [`loxguard`](https://github.com/Vanderhell/loxguard) is a lightweight **C99 guard-runtime** for embedded C.

-It introduces **Guard Blocks** and **Checked Guard Blocks**: explicit execution boundaries around risky code such as parsers, protocol handlers, optional modules, and recovery-sensitive routines.
+It introduces **Guard Blocks** and **Checked Guard Blocks**: explicit execution boundaries around risky firmware paths such as parsers, protocol handlers, optional modules, recovery-sensitive routines, and code that should never fail silently.

-Instead of only failing with an assert or watchdog reset, `loxguard` turns failures into structured runtime evidence:
+Instead of only failing with an assert or watchdog reset, `loxguard` turns unsafe execution states into structured runtime evidence:

 - lifecycle events
 - policy decisions